-In the quiet cold of winter, your senses will be heightened, as you find yourself listening and looking for chickadees, nuthatches, and a host of woodpeckers scouring for seeds and berries – or peeking under bark for hard-to-find insects.
+Your senses will be heightened in the quiet cold of winter and soon you will find yourself listening and looking for chickadees, nuthatches, and a host of woodpeckers scouring for seeds and berries – or peeking under bark for hard-to-find insects.

 As you take in the sights and sounds of the season, if you look carefully, you can locate signs of life from rarer-to-find animals that often keep to themselves.
 On a walk through the snow, you will undoubtedly come across smaller tracks left by animals like mice, rabbits, and other burrowing creatures.
 If you are lucky, you may also encounter traces of foxes and bobcats as well.

-Shenandoah National Park is open year-round and is waiting to welcome visitors, but keep in mind, the lodging and food services, campgrounds, and visitor centers close from December through March.
+Shenandoah National Park is open year-round and is waiting to welcome visitors!
+But keep in mind that lodging and food services, campgrounds, and visitor centers close from December through March.
 If you are planning a winter visit, be sure to check road conditions.
 Portions of Skyline Drive – the only public road through the park – are periodically closed during inclement weather and at night during deer hunting season.

 For current conditions and information, visit www.nps.gov/shen